 About the Journal

-The Building and Construction Law Journal provides an arena for the debate of relevant changes in building and construction law at both a national and international level.
-This journal provides a bi-monthly update on legislative change, as well as debate and analysis on building and construction claims, disputes, contracts and court decisions.
+The Building and Construction Law Journal (ISSN: 0815-6050) provides an arena for the debate of relevant changes in building and construction law at both a national and international level.
+This journal provides an update on legislative change, as well as debate and analysis on building and construction claims, disputes, contracts and court decisions.